 Inventory management by market makers can result in quoted prices deviating from unobserved fundamental prices.
-In a setting where prices have a factor structure, inventory management implies that pricing errors of different securities are positively correlated if they load on the same risk factors.
-Using a state space model, I obtain estimates of 1-minute pricing errors for a balanced panel 1500 stocks for the period 2016 - 2022.
-Daily cross-sectional regressions of pricing error correlations reveal a negative relationship between pricing error correlations and the difference in factor betas.
-ETF flows, rather than holdings, are associated with higher pricing error correlations.
+In a setting where prices have a factor structure, optimal inventory management implies that pricing errors of different securities are positively correlated if they load on the same risk factors.
+Using a state space model, I obtain estimates of 1-minute pricing errors for a panel of 1500 US stocks for the period 2016 - 2022.
+Daily cross-sectional regressions of pricing error correlations reveal that pricing error correlations increase in the similarity of factor betas.
+Investigating the role of liquidity demand in addition to liquidity supply, my results show that ETF flows are associated with higher pricing error correlations.